I love pitching, watching others pitch, and helping founders improve.

 7. Current Traction

-Insert some simple and believable stats on this slide.
-Don’t insert fake metrics or awards which carry little traction.
+Include simple and believable statistics on this slide.
+Avoid using fake metrics or insignificant awards.

 8. Market Opportunity